csci50-cbutler/e28/p2/README.md

 ## Pages Summary

  1. Home Page:  The home page for the contact center shared by all contact center employees.
- 2. Managers Dashboard:   Initial login dashboard with a contact center manager dashboard setup
+ 2. Managers Hub:   Initial login dashboard with a contact center manager dashboard setup
- 3. Contact Center Dashboard:  Web page that illustrates call queues and view of the current shift contact center reps queue information.
+ 3. Dashboard:  Web page that illustrates call queues and view of the current shift contact center reps queue information.
- 4. Reports:  Webpage that provides access to reports and options for a realtime dashboard for KPIs and realtime metrics
+ 4. Administration:  Webpage that provides access to reports and options for a realtime dashboard for KPIs and realtime metrics
- 5. Workforce Management (WFM) page that provides access to managing the contact center personnel shift coverage.

 ## SFC Summary
 List the SFCs of your application